hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

 .. glossary::

   Node
-    Machine running all the components necessary for a working blockchain (including the Validator, the REST API, at least one transaction processor, and the PBFT algorithm itself).
-In this RFC, unless otherwise specified, it can be assumed that *Node* refers to the PBFT component of the machine.
+    Virtual or physical machine running all the components necessary for a working Sawtooth blockchain: a validator, an optional REST API, at least one transaction processor, and the PBFT consensus engine.

     The `original PBFT paper <http://pmg.csail.mit.edu/papers/osdi99.pdf>`__
     uses the terms `server` or `replica` instead of `node`.